 - (1) The Port Authority will consider a member of an employee's immediate family for employment if the applicant possesses all the qualifications for employment.
-An immediate family member may not be hired, however, if the employee would: - (a) Create either a direct or indirect Supervisor/subordinate relationship with a family member; or - (b) Create an actual conflict of interest or the appearance of a conflict of interest as further detailed in Policy 805 Conflicts of Interest.
+An immediate family member may not be hired, however, if the employee would: - (a) Create either a direct or indirect supervisorSupervisor/subordinate relationship with a family member; or - (b) Create an actual conflict of interest or the appearance of a conflict of interest as further detailed in Policy 805 Conflicts of Interest.

 These criteria will also be considered when assigning, transferring, or promoting an employee.
-For purposes of this policy, "immediate family" is defined in Policy 103(1).
+For purposes of this policy, "immediate family" includes: the employee's spouse, domestic partner, brother, sister, mother, father, stepmother, stepfather, children, stepchildren, father-in-law, mother-in-law, daughter-in-law, son-in-law, and any other member of the employee's household.is defined in Policy 103(1).